NoahVl/Alchemy-with-Friends-Online/README.md

 # 🃏 Cards Against Humanity Clone 🎭

 ## 🌟 Introduction
 Welcome to my Cards Against Humanity Clone!
-This project started as a fun way to play [Microsoft's Alchemy with Friends](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/Alchemy-with-Friends-Print-at-Home-2020.pdf) with my friends, but has evolved into a full-fledged Cards Against Humanity-style game.
+This project started as a fun way to play [Microsoft's Alchemy with Friends](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/Alchemy-with-Friends-Print-at-Home-2020.pdf) with my friends, but can be used to play with any (manually inserted) cards for a Cards Against Humanity-style game.

 ## 🚀 Features
 - Real-time multiplayer gameplay using WebSockets
 - Dynamic card submission and selection
 - Customizable card decks
-- Responsive design for various devices

 ## ⚠️ Disclaimer
 This is a quick project to explore AI-assisted web development. **Please note:** This project should not be hosted in any serious setting as players may be able to manipulate their data and send it to the server.